 Logos are everywhere when you start to look.

 But think about this.
-How many people are actually looking for a logo?
-More specifically, how many people are looking for your logo.
+How many people look for a logo?
+More specifically, how many people look for your logo.
 And when and where are they looking for it?

 How is your logo doing those 3 key jobs – introduce, identify, differentiate – for the customer?
 And in what context will the customer see the logo?